-Item Description Carrier Network carrier selection (for SmartStart SL302 router only).
-APN Network identifier (Access Point Name).
+Item Description APN Network identifier (Access Point Name).
 Username The user name used for logging on to the GSM network.
 Password The password used for logging on to the GSM network.
+Enter valid characters only, see chap.
+1.2.1!
 Authentication Authentication protocol used in the GSM network: PAP or CHAP - The router selects the authentication method.
 PAP - The router uses the PAP authentication method.
 CHAP - The router uses the CHAP authentication method.
 IP Mode Specifies the version of IP protocol used: IPv4 - IPv4 protocol is used only (default).
-IPv6 - IPv6 protocol is used only. • IPv4/IPv6 - IPv4 and IPv6 independent dual stack is enabled.
+IPv6 - IPv6 protocol is used only.
+IPv4/IPv6 - IPv4 and IPv6 independent dual stack is enabled.
 IP Address For use in IPv4 and IPv4/IPv6 mode only.
 Specifies the IPv4 address of the SIM card.
 You manually enter the IP address only when mobile network carrier has assigned the IP address.
-Phone Number Specifies the telephone number which the router dials for a GPRS or CSD connection.
+Dial Number Specifies the telephone number which the router dials for a GPRS or CSD connection.
 The router uses the default telephone number 991 #.
 Operator Specifies the carrier code.
 You can specify this parameter as the PLNM preferred carrier code.